Equivariant ($K$-)homology of affine Grassmannian and Toda lattice: Notations and statements of the results

 Note that $\fZ_G^\fg$ and $\fZ_\fg^G$ share a common open piece ${\mathsf Z}(G)$ formed by the classes of pairs $(g,x)$ where both $g$ and $x$ are regular.
 The canonical symplectic structures agree on $\fZ_G^\fg\supset{\mathsf Z}(G)\subset\fZ_\fg^G$.
 Note also that for adjoint $G$ the space ${\mathsf Z}(G)$ contains (a complexification of) the Kostant's phase space $\fZ(G)$ of the classical Toda lattice ~\cite{k}, and the embedding $\fZ(G)\hookrightarrow\fZ_\fg^G$ is given by the Theorem ~2.6 of {\em loc. cit.}

 A.~Alexeev, A.~Malkin and E.~Meinrenken introduced in ~\cite{amm} ~Example ~6.1 the q-Hamiltonian $G$-space {\em internal fusion double} ${\mathbf D}(G)$.
-Its q-Hamiltonian reduction is $\fZ_G^G$, so it inherits a canonical Poisson structure.
-For a simply connected $G$ the space $\fZ_G^G$ is smooth and symplectic.
+We have a natural map $\fZ^G_G\to{\mathbf D}(G)//\Delta_G$ (q-Hamiltonian reduction with respect to the diagonal action of $G$).
+This map is a birational isomorphism, but not an isomorphism.
+For example, it contracts the neutral connected component of the centralizer of a regular unipotent element.
+The q-Hamiltonian reduction ${\mathbf D}(G)//\Delta_G$ inherits a canonical Poisson structure.
+Its pullback to $\fZ^G_G$ gives a rational Poisson structure on $\fZ^G_G$.
+But if $G$ is simply connected, $\fZ^G_G$ is smooth, and this rational Poisson structure arises from a (regular) symplectic structure on $\fZ^G_G$.